Chip-Biscuit/Star-Wars-Episode-I-Phantom-Menace-PC-64bit-Installer/README.md

 ---

+## Restoring EAX Audio (DSOAL)

+The game originally supported EAX environmental audio, which is no longer available on modern Windows systems.

+EAX-style audio can be restored using [DSOAL](https://github.com/kcat/dsoal) (DirectSound-to-OpenAL wrapper):

+### Installation

+1. Download the latest release from the DSOAL GitHub page.
+2. Extract the archive.
+3. Navigate to:

+DSOAL+HRTF → win32

+4. Copy **all contents** from this folder into the game installation directory (where `WMAIN.exe` is located).
+5. Launch the game.
+6. In the in-game sound settings, enable the **EAX** option.

+Environmental audio effects should now function again.

+---

+### Notes

+- This is an optional enhancement and not required to run the game.
+- Works alongside the installer and patches without conflict.
+- Behaviour may vary depending on audio hardware and OpenAL configuration.
+- If audio issues occur, remove the DSOAL files from the game directory.

+---

 ## Source Code Availability

 The installer and patching framework are currently closed-source while active reverse engineering work is ongoing.